 |Alternate Name||Party Hat|

 Man's hat.
-Jester style, made of red, white, green, and yellow satin trimmed with metallic braid, sequins, and bells.
+Jester style, made of white, green, red, and yellow satin trimmed with metallic braid, bells, and sequins.
 Lined with white cotton or linen.
-Handwritten inscription on lining: "7 1/8."

 (Keywords: Accessory, Late Victorian, Early Twentieth Century, New York)